Vermont has made national headlines since coming out in the open about its growing heroin epidemic.

 We support those efforts and hope they are successful, of course, but in the meantime we still need our police departments to find the drug dealers who are bringing this poison into our communities, and to catch the burglars and robbers who steal our peace of mind as well as our possessions just to feed their next fix.

 This requires a team effort between multiple law enforcement agencies, like last week's major drug bust in Bellows Falls that involved a lengthy investigation and the coordination between local, state and federal law enforcement.
-Kudos to all those involved in that operation for a job well done, by the way.

 Just as important as a good collaborative effort between these different agencies is a solid relationship between the police and local residents.
 It's kind of a symbiotic relationship in which residents count on the police to keep them safe and secure, and the police need citizens to help be their eyes and ears out in the community.
 And in both cases there needs to be a certain degree of mutual trust and respect.